kenzjoy/kenzjoy/README.md

 <h3>
 Hi there, my name is Kenz.<br><br>

-I am a problem solver at heart and thrive on new challenges that push me to learn and grow professionally.<br>
+I am a problem solver at heart and thrive on new challenges that push me to learn and grow professionally.
 I am seeking an opportunity to join a dynamic team that values collaboration, creativity, and a healthy work-life balance.

 I bring a curious and team-oriented approach to my work, and I am committed to continuous education and growth as a developer.
 </h3>